 We get a LOT of questions about Performance Bonds (we are the experts, after all).
-These questions tend to centralize around the two types of performance bonds – contract contingent performance bonds, and on-demand performance bonds.
+These questions tend to centralize around the two types – contract contingent performance bonds, and on-demand performance bonds.
 In the international arena, there are a lot of on-demand performance bonds that are required.
 These bonds are just what they seem – the obligee makes a demand on the bond and the surety has to pay it.
 Compare that with a contract bond, which requires that the surety be notified first that there is a problem with the contract, and then has to pay damages or find someone else to finish the project.

 On-demand bonds sound great.
 However, in the real world, they are not always as good as they seem.
 Many times, they are very difficult to get.
 What’s worse, is that the sureties on these bonds many times disappear without a trace – making the entire point of getting a bond worthless.